 1.5°C is the tipping point that will no longer be within human control to lower global temperatures based on our activities.

 The IPCC estimates we will reach this tipping point by the early 2030s.
 After that, we’ll have to endure extreme weather, hot temperatures, droughts, irregular rainfall, and rising sea levels.
 This will lead to health problems, endanger those who live in coastal areas, and disrupt food supply chains.

 Therefore sustainability is not just a buzzword you see on marketing campaigns targeted toward Millennials and Gen Z. It’s a lifestyle of efficiency, conservation, unity, and discipline we need to adopt for our good.

 20 Ways to Live Sustainably

-With power comes responsibility, governments, corporations, and those with greater means have a greater obligation to minimize their environmental impact (Their carbon and water footprints are larger.)
+With power comes responsibility.
+Governments, corporations, and those with greater means have a more outstanding obligation to minimize their environmental impact (Their carbon and water footprints are larger.)

 But the planet is our collective home, so we each must help keep it healthy and balanced.
 Here are some quick ways how:

 - Live simply, without using more resources than you need.